docsforadobe/after-effects-scripting-guide/docs/other/fontsobject.rst

 The list of all the missing or substituted fonts of the current Project.

 .. note::
    A substituted font is a font that was already missing when the project is opened.
-   A missing font is a font that went missing (font being uninstalled, for example) while to project was open
+A missing font is a font that went missing (font being uninstalled, for example) *while* the project was open.

 **Type**